 Illegal activities such as money laundering are also a major financial security concern for financial regulators worldwide, and they spend a lot to deploy effective anti-money laundering mechanisms.
 ML in FinTech helps regulatory bodies detect money laundering activities quickly and take necessary measures.

 Amazon Detective makes it easy to analyze and speedy perceive the root cause of potential protection issues or suspicious activities.Let's see

-Both the customers and the insurance providers will see a significant reduction in processing time and costs with AI-driven insurance underwriting.
+Both the customers and the insurance providers will see a significant reduction in processing time and cost with AI-driven loan underwriting.
 Artificial intelligence will use data from various sources, even outside the customer’s medical records, to create links and forecasts.